christophermancini/rainbow-six-bootcamp/content/advanced-training/gear/weapon-mod/fire.md

 +++
 date = "2015-12-09T15:45:56-05:00"
-description = "Special skin given to all players who participated in the pre-launch beta." mod-types = "skin" tags = ["special","skin"] title = "Fire"
+description = "Fire is a special weapon skin given to all players who participated in the pre-launch alpha or beta." mod-types = "skin" tags = ["special","skin"] title = "Fire"